-The average input cost shares were 43.5 percent for direct cost, 26.7 percent for operating cost, and 29.7 percent for overhead cost.
-The U.S. farms had below average cost shares for direct cost and operating cost, and an above average cost share for overhead cost.
+The average input cost shares were 45.2 percent for direct cost, 30.4 percent for operating cost, and 24.4 percent for overhead cost.
+The typical farms from the Ukraine farm and southern Indiana had below average cost shares for direct cost.
+The typical farms from Argentina and Indiana had below average cost shares for operating cost, and the typical farms from Brazil and Ukraine had below average cost shares for overhead cost.
 The relatively large cost share for overhead cost in the U.S. reflects our relatively high land cost.

 Revenue and Cost

-This paper examined the yields, gross revenue, and cost for farms in the agribenchmark network from Argentina, Brazil, and the United States.
+This paper examined yield, gross revenue, and cost for farms in the agri benchmark network from Argentina, Brazil, and the Ukraine, and the United States with corn enterprise data.
 Yield, gross revenue, and cost were substantially higher for the U.S. farms.
-The three farms from Argentina and one of the U.S. farms had an average economic profit during the 2012 to 2014 period.
-Gross revenue and profitability has dropped substantially since 2012.
-All of the typical farms face challenges in this new price environment.
+The typical farms in Argentina and the Ukraine exhibited a positive average economic profit during the 2013 to 2015 period.